ptins/SocialSensing-A2/README.md

 ### Prerequisites

-I developed this in Python 3.6.4, and used the json and numpy libraries.
+I developed this in Python 3.6.4, and used the json, sys, and numpy libraries.

 ### Exercises